Maleku people: Culture

 Maleku society was traditionally egalitarian, with little internal stratification, and featured gendered division of labor.
 Their religion is polytheistic and oriented toward nature.
 Many aspects of Maleku culture are still practiced today, as seen in the production of traditional art for economic subsistence.
 Their culture is also shared with visitors through the tours they offer, which include cultural information like history, diet, and the reforestation program and ideology.
-While the presence of Catholic missionaries was protective in the era of colonization, the terms of engagement did not remain economic and included the partial loss of cultural practices.
+While the presence of Catholic missionaries was protective in the era of Spanish settlement, the terms of engagement did not remain economic and included the partial loss of cultural practices.
 However, in 2016, linguist Carlos Sánchez Avendaño created dictionaries for three Costa Rican tribes including the Maleku in order to promote cultural retention among indigenous youth.
 These dictionaries cover specific subjects like the wildlife prioritized by each tribe and recipes as well as the language as a whole and are meant to be publicly available as well.
 In addition, the work goes beyond translation to portray the cultural perspective, for example including bats and insects as flying animals in the Maleku animal dictionary.

 The Maleku no longer live in their traditional houses, since the trees necessary to make them are now endangered, nor do they wear their traditional clothes.
 Today the villages mostly contain cement houses but still contain several traditional houses used for ceremonies as tourist attractions.
 The Maleku traditionally bury their dead directly inside their homes, so the dead are never forgotten.
 Living in cement houses, the Maleku have had to acquire special permission from the Costa Rican government to bury their dead in their backyards.
 (See Gautusa mythology for more information on religious beliefs.)
 In addition, aside from those made for the tourism industry, traditional clay pots have been largely replaced by aluminum ones.